Bachelor of Arts, General

 Career Potential

-Graduates of Bachelor of Arts are able to continue into a master's or PHD Programming to further their studies.
+Graduates of the Bachelor of Arts are able to continue into a master’s or PHD program to further their studies.

 • Humanities: Social Studies 30-1, a 30-Level language other than English, Aboriginal Studies 30 (5 credits minimum)